 The prediction that more positive violations of team performance expectations (Team Performance Expectations) will correlate with higher feelings of Team Click was analysed using the 1) post-Tournament, 2) pre- to post-Tournament, and 3) overall Tournament subsets (using the three-item Team Click Factor).

-Post-Tournament A scatterplot depicting the relationship between Team Performance Expectations and Team Click in the post-Tournament survey data is shown in Figure ?.
-The plot indicates a strong positive relationship between Joint Action Success and Social Bonding.
+Post-Tournament A scatter plot (Figure X) indicates that there was a strong positive relationship between Joint Action Success and Social Bonding.

-Figure 5: Team Performance Expectations predicts Team Click (n = 118)
+Figure 5: Team Performance Expectations predicts Team Click (n = 118) <as with previous graphs, include descriptive stats re: slope of line of best fit>

-To assess the prediction that more positive violation of expectations around team performance correlates with higher levels of team click, the following model was constructed:
+The following model was constructed to assess the prediction that more positive violation of expectations around team performance correlates with higher levels of team click:

 TeamClick= TeamPerformanceExpectations